- What is an internship?

 • “Follow” the organization’s website.
 Many organizations have a You Tube Channel, Twitter handle, LinkedIn Page, or Facebook that you can follow, like, or post engaging comments.

 • The University Career Center can help with connections.
-Review: Careers4Terps Employer Database ● UMD Alumni Advisor Network ● Candid Career ● UMD LinkedIn Alumni Page ● UCC Calendar of Events.
+Review: Careers4Terps Employer Database ● Terrapins Connect ● Candid Career ● UMD LinkedIn Alumni Page ● UCC Calendar of Events.

 • Engagement opportunities, BSOS co-curricular

-• Careers4Terps, UMD’s online job and internship listing database (Orientation video)
+• Careers4Terps, UMD’s online job and internship listing database: Orientation video, create a search alert

 • BSOS Blog features job/internship opportunities (on and off campus)